 While engines in four-wheel drive vehicles might fail, the drive of community health workers never does.
 In Kenya, the average community health worker in a rural district covers an area of about ten miles, often on foot, bringing primary health services to people far out of reach from traditional health systems.

 The change these women create in their communities – and in themselves – is remarkable.
 In many villages where community health workers operate, we see more children referred to health centers; oftentimes, these children would have gone untreated.
 And beyond the benefits they provide to others, we see women community health workers finding pride in their work, raising their voices, and becoming empowered in their households and broader communities.

 Often, we see their esteem grow within their communities, which inspires them to find their voice and challenge the status quo to improve their own family life.
 For example, they might press their male partners to maximize their family income in ways that benefit the health and wellbeing of their children.

 With their new skills, community health workers also increase their engagement in other spheres of life, including at the political level.
 More women are taking on bigger local leadership roles: We have seen some work with their village councils to improve access to safe water, others lead efforts to improve infrastructure and access to markets, and still others who advocate to ensure the needs of women and children are reflected in community plans and priorities.
 When they realize they have the power to transform the lives of everyone around them, a new world of possibilities opens up for these women.

 These days, whenever I walk into a health center, I look to the community health workers first – for inspiration, for motivation, and for proof that change is not only possible, it’s happening right now.
-Today, on International Women’s Day, I hope you’ll join me in honoring women like Magdalena, who are leading the fight against hunger and who are examples to us all.
+Please join me in honoring women like Magdalena, who are leading the fight against hunger and who are examples to us all.